 There are differences!
 Earth is a water planet.
 The only water on the moon may be ice at its poles.
 The earth has an iron core.
 The moon has no iron and therefore no magnetic field.

 The earth and moon affect each other.
 The earth has a greater gravitational effect on the moon because of its mass.
-The earth slowed the moon's spin so that the same side faces us.
+Earth slowed the moon's spin so that the same side faces us.
 The moon rotates once in its orbit.
-The earth had a huge tidal effect on the moon's near side, thinning its crust so that lava flowed to create the maria.
+The earth had a huge tidal effect on the moon's near side, thinning the crust so that lava flowed to create the maria.

 It is easier to understand the tides if you live near the ocean.
 We see illustrations with water bulging toward the moon.
-A second bulge appears on the opposite side of the earth because the earth is being pulled away from the water.
+A second bulge appears on the opposite side of Earth because Earth is being pulled away from the water.
 The bulges follow the moon's cycle.
 The moon is slowly leaving us.
 A billion years from now, there will be no total solar eclipses.